ojwb/survex/doc/compass.rst

   is for surface data, and shots flagged ``P`` "[do] not support passage modeling".
-Even if it's actually being used for a different purpose, Survex programs don't show surface legs by default so the end effect is at least to not plot as intended.
+Even if it's actually being used for a different purpose, Survex programs don't show surface legs by default so the end effect is at least to not plot, which is what's intended.
 Stations are flagged as surface and/or underground based on whether they are at the ends of legs flagged surface or non-surface (a station at the boundary can be flagged as both).

 - Shot flag ``S`` is mapped to Survex's "splay" leg flag.
 A station